dimitri-nicolo/calico/_includes/v2.1/cnx-mgr-install.md

 {% else %}

-1. Download the {{site.prodname}} manifest for etcd and save the file as cnx.yaml.
+1. Download the {{site.tseeprodname}} manifest for etcd and save the file as cnx.yaml.
 That is how we will refer to it in later steps:

    ```bash
    curl --compressed -o cnx.yaml \